denisPavlenko7610/RDTools/Readme.md

         [SerializeField]
         private List<MeshFilter> meshFilterList;

-        [AttachOrAdd] //Get component on current gameObject or add if not exist (similar to RequireComponent) public NavMeshAgent requiredAgent;
+        [AttachOrAdd] //Get or add if not exist (similar to RequireComponent) public NavMeshAgent requiredAgent;

         [Attach(Attach.Scene)] //Get component in scene